ignatov357/einsteinium/doc/build-osx.md

 Running
 -------

-Einsteinium Core is now available at `./src/einsteiniumd`
+Testcoin Core is now available at `./src/testcoind`

 Before running, it's recommended you create an RPC configuration file.

-    echo -e "rpcuser=einsteiniumrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Einsteinium/einsteinium.conf"
+    echo -e "rpcuser=testcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Testcoin/testcoin.conf"

-    chmod 600 "/Users/${USER}/Library/Application Support/Einsteinium/einsteinium.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Testcoin/testcoin.conf"

-The first time you run einsteiniumd, it will start downloading the blockchain.
+The first time you run testcoind, it will start downloading the blockchain.
 This process could take several hours.

 You can monitor the download process by looking at the debug.log file:

-    tail -f $HOME/Library/Application\ Support/Einsteinium/debug.log
+    tail -f $HOME/Library/Application\ Support/Testcoin/debug.log

 Other commands:
 -------

-    ./src/einsteiniumd -daemon # Starts the einsteinium daemon.
+    ./src/testcoind -daemon # Starts the testcoin daemon.
-    ./src/einsteinium-cli --help # Outputs a list of command-line options.
+    ./src/testcoin-cli --help # Outputs a list of command-line options.
-    ./src/einsteinium-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/testcoin-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for einsteinium development.
+You can use Qt Creator as an IDE, for testcoin development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.

 1. Make sure you installed everything through Homebrew mentioned above
 2. Do a proper ./configure --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "einsteinium-qt" as project name, enter src/qt as location
+4. Enter "testcoin-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."